tanushaggarwal/DataVoid/PRIVACY_POLICY.md

-# PrivacyBlitz Privacy Policy
+# DataVoid Privacy Policy

 **Last Updated:** December 2024

 ## Introduction

-PrivacyBlitz ("we", "our", or "the extension") is committed to protecting your privacy.
-This Privacy Policy explains how we collect, use, and protect your information when you use the PrivacyBlitz Chrome extension.
+DataVoid ("we", "our", or "the extension") is committed to protecting your privacy.
+This Privacy Policy explains how we collect, use, and protect your information when you use the DataVoid Chrome extension.

 ## Data Collection

 ### What We Collect

-PrivacyBlitz processes data **locally on your device only**.
+DataVoid processes data **locally on your device only**.
 We do not collect, transmit, or store any personal information on external servers.

 The extension accesses the following data types: